Tramlines Festival: 2020 (cancelled)

 Tramlines 2020 was set to return to Hillsborough Park, Sheffield from Friday 31 July to Sunday 2 August 2020.
 On 7 May 2020 it was announced that the festival had been cancelled as a result of the social distancing measures that were in place to slow the spread of the COVID-19 pandemic.
 The line-up consisted of headliners Stone Roses frontman Ian Brown, Catfish and the Bottlemen and Madness, as well as The Kooks, Dizzee Rascal, The Hives, DMA's and Pale Waves.
 For the first time the second stage, t'Other was to be open for the full three days of the festival.

 2021

 The festival returned in 2021, with the festival taking place between July 23rd-25th.

 2022

 Tramlines 2022 ran from Friday 22 July to Sunday 24 July.
 The lineup was revealed in November 2021 and expanded in March 2022.

 2023

-Tramlines 2023 will run from Friday 21 July to Sunday 23 July.
+Tramlines 2023 ran from Friday 21 July to Sunday 23 July.
 The initial lineup was revealed on 31 January 2023.

-Additionally, the festival will feature comedy performances by Jonathan Pie, Omid Djalili, Myq Kaplan, Tom Wrigglesworth and Jarred Christmas amongst others.
+Additionally, the festival featured comedy performances by Jonathan Pie, Omid Djalili, Myq Kaplan, Tom Wrigglesworth and Jarred Christmas amongst others.

+2024

+Tramlines 2024 took place from Friday 26 July to Sunday 28 July.
+The initial lineup was revealed on 23 January 2024.

+2025

+Tramlines 2025 will take place from Friday 25 July to Sunday 27 July.
+The initial lineup was revealed on 25 November 2024.